monetcarlos2026/Monet-Icon-Pack/README.md

 Free, feature-rich, easily customizable Android dashboard for icon packs

-The LiquidGlass bottom bar was compiled by MonetCarlos for this software
+The LiquidGlass bottom bar was compiled by MonetCarlos & Xavierrr for this software

 ---